virtualitems/tshex-cli/docs/context-ports.md

 ```

 This layout keeps the context boundary visible from the top level.
 It also
-reduces coupling between adapters because they all import the same contracts.
+reduces coupling between adapters because they all import the same port
+definitions for the capabilities the context exposes.

 #### Next Step

-After defining a port, implement the corresponding adapter and connect it to an
+After defining a port, implement the corresponding executable path and connect
-application service.
+it to an application service.
 The surrounding structure is described in
 `library-structure.md`.